 I don't believe that spirits contact us from the afterlife, and the idea of contacting lost loved ones via psychic mediums is a sad state.
 (I used to believe; how painfully funny it is to look back at the messages I used to "make fit" with my reality.
 But no, after much experience and critical thinking, I strongly believe mediums are tricking their customers or tricking themselves - or both.)
 The idea of spirits appearing in our dreams is equally unsatisfying for me.

 However, dreams of the dead do have a capacity for grief and healing.
-You just have to accept that the deceased are not actually visiting you - and that it's just a part of your own subconscious mind playing a role.
+You just have to accept that the deceased are not actually visiting you - and that it's just a part of your own unconscious mind playing a role.
 These dreams tend to occur naturally when you are grieving the loss of someone close to you; thoughts of them during the day will filter into your dreams.
 But if your loved one doesn't appear to you at night, or you just miss them and want to give them a hug, then dreaming lucidly about them is a wonderful proposition.

 Lucid dreams offer us the closure we need to overcome our grief and move on with our lives.
 That's not to say we want to forget.
 A lucid experience can enable us to consciously visit any period in our past and re-live those memories; playtime with a childhood pet, conversations with a late parent, and intimacy with a lost partner are all ways to grieve and remember loved ones.